 Another way to differentiate text is with size.
-A study by Wichita State found that body text is best at 12-point because it’s the easiest to read in the least amount of time.
-If your audience is older, bumping up the point size to 14 doesn’t hurt to make it easier on the eyes.
-Headlines look best at 17-25pt.
+A study by Wichita State found that body text is best at 12pt because it’s the easiest to read in the least amount of time.
+If your audience is older, bumping up the point size to 14 may make it easier on the eyes.
+Headlines look best at 17 to 25pt.

 The last size factor to consider is line spacing.
 Make sure there is enough space between each line to give the text room to breathe and be read easily.

-Earlier, we explained the importance of having an image of your product or a captivating image to related to your offer.
-Now we want to go into a few more details about choosing that image and its importance in relation to landing page design.
+Earlier, we explained the importance of having an image of your product.
+Now we’ll go into more detail on how to choose an image and its importance to landing page design.